olofaksberg/olofaksberg/README.md

 ## Hi!

-Currently on my way from noCodeClue2020 to worldleading React developer asap.
+Currently on my way from noCodeClue2020 to world leading React developer asap.